gsej/financial-model/README.md

 ## Model 4 (Multiple iterations)

-Here I use the same underlying model as in Model 3, however the model is run multiple times, and rather than the results being year-by-year, they reflect the value attained at the target age.
+Here I use the same underlying model as in Model 3, however the model is run multiple times, and rather than the results being year-by-year, they reflect the value attained at the target age. add validation to ensure allocations add up to 100% add validation to make sure number of years entered isn't crazy (before making public)

+Refactor input sections to make them row based rather than column based

+adding retirement spending.

+basically uses a negative contribution after retirement risk, then looking at the potential death date (e.g. age 95) see what the odds are of running out of money.

+Move shared components into an npm package (keep within same repo for now)

+# Future
+specify rebalancing strategy